reyj1999/calendar-mirror/README.md

 ![](cc-calendar-event.png)

 Casper Calendar can read out the event summary, time and location using the built-in diphone speech synthesizer.

-Press the spacebar on a date with an event.
+Press spacebar to speak the date and event details.

 A reminder can be set but Casper Calendar has to be running in the background.